Applications closed for Indian students.

-Currently, the University is offering master’s programme at the following Schools:
+Currently, the University is offering Master’s and Postgraduate Diploma programmes at the following Schools:

 The University presently offers post graduate programmes in the Schools of Historical Studies and Ecology and Environment Studies.
 From the academic year 2016-17, a new programme is offered by the School of Buddhist Studies, Comparative Religion and Philosophy.